Bay City's First Pop Music Festival

 Bob Dyer was already a legend at WKNX, mid-Michigan’s most popular AM station.
 He had joined the station in 1950 and, in those pre-rock days, had hosted live country music shows on the air and booked country acts at the Saginaw Auditorium.
 When WKNX-TV started broadcasting in 1953, Dyer was one of the station’s early on-air personalities.
 By the mid-1950s, Dyer smoothly moved into playing rock and roll on his daily show and quickly became one of the area’s most popular DJs.

-After promoting the Detroit Pop Festival at the Olympia Stadium which drew 16,000 for a lineup of mostly local bands, and over 20,000 for the Saugatuck Pop Festival near Lake Michigan on July 4 and 5, 1969; Mike Quatro became an important figure in Michigan rock and roll circles.
-He was profiled in stories that appeared in both the Detroit Free Press and the Detroit News.
+Quatro became an important figure in Michigan rock and roll circles in 1969 after promoting the Detroit Pop Festival at the Olympia Stadium, which drew 16,000 for a lineup of mostly local bands, and the Saugatuck Pop Festival near Lake Michigan that attracted a crowd of over 20,000.
+As a result of his success, Mike Quatro was profiled in stories that appeared in both the Detroit Free Press and the Detroit News.
 In addition, he was written about in one of the early editions of Detroit’s Creem magazine, which had begun publishing in March of 1969.

 At this point in time, mainstream newspapers seemed to approach the hippie lifestyle with both curiosity and amusement.
 The Detroit Free Press story described Quatro as “a mod dresser with a carefully groomed mop of hair”; and stated that his youth (25 years old) gave him a big edge over many booking agents.
 The profile in the Detroit News gushed about the office in his Grosse Pointe home and its “upstairs soundproof bedroom (the walls are carpeted) where he and his wife can get away from it all.”
 The story also included a photo of Mike and Lyn Quatro relaxing on a bedspread of lion, zebra, leopard, and beaver skin.